Skip to main content

 Mixed Mode (Apple Silicon)

-• Runs embeddings, summaries, titles, and tags locally on your Mac
+• Runs embeddings, automatic item summaries, titles, and tags locally on your Mac

-• Chat and long summaries still use cloud services (OpenRouter)
+• Chat, full item summaries, day/daypart summaries, and AI tag consolidation still use cloud services (OpenRouter)

 • Processes items sequentially